Photo by Samuel Engelking (NOW TORONTO)

 My areas of expertise include: legal responses to sexual violence, sexual assault on campus, ethnography and qualitative research methods.

 I write for both academic and non-academic audiences.
-I regularly write for NOW Toronto and am a contributor at the Robson Crim Legal Blog.

 I have published in academic journals including Studies in Social Justice and Annual Review of Interdisciplinary Justice Research.